Knowledge Frontiers: International Interdisciplinary Research 2022

-The British Academy is inviting proposals for projects which focus on the interaction between technology, nature and humanity.
+The British Academy is inviting proposals for projects which focus on the question, "what is a good city?"

-The British Academy encourages broad and innovative interpretations of the themes of technology, nature and humanity, and how they relate to international questions and challenges.
+The Academy is not prescriptive in how cities are explored and in fact, encourages broad and innovative interpretations of the question, "What is a good city?" and how this question relates to international questions and challenges.
 Applications are encouraged to bring together different communities of expertise, for example academic, professional, business, lay, or community.
-Projects could bring together different forms of collaboration, between lived experience, modelling, and data science.
+Projects could bring together different forms of collaboration, between lived experience, modelling and data science.

 The lead applicant must be a researcher from the humanities or social sciences, and be based at an eligible UK university or research institute.
 The lead applicant must be of postdoctoral or above status (or have equivalent research experience).